HanaHasan04/FinalProject_2023/README.md

 - We will use ResNet
 - Classification will be done per frame independently.
 We started a discussion on Facebook: https://m.facebook.com/groups/MDLI1/permalink/2362483173915717/
 - In case we do not get good results, we might try using LSTM

+## **Progress Report:**
+- **January:** We learned the theory and practical tools: the basics of OpenCV, Deep Learning and Neural Networks.
+- **February:** We prepared the data: We extracted and saved the video frames.
+We cropped the horses faces.
+We started to check which model to work with.
+- **March:** We started to train a model that performs classification using tensorflow.